-Reflect on all the aspects of the course including Psalm 23, topics covered in the main class and small groups.
-Outline your paper as follows: General Reflections; Formation Group Relfections; Spiritual Discipline Reflections; Moving Forward Reflections.
+Prayerfully reflect on all the aspects of the course including Psalm 23.
+Outline your paper using the following four headings:

+- General Reflections

+- Formation Group Reflections

+- Spiritual Discipline Reflections

+- Moving Forward Reflections

 General Reflections: Use the following suggested questions to help you write this portion of your paper (You don't need to answer all the following questions.
 Use them to help you reflect on the course).
 How did Psalm 23 come alive for you?
 What did you notice happening in your life and soul as you went through the course?
 What stood out to you?
 What was stirred in you?
 What reading had the most impact on you?
 Why?
 How is your story being formed at this season of your life?
 What do you need to pay attention to in light of the course?